Glossary¶

 Linking¶

-The process of resolving a written reference to a concrete AST target.
+Resolving a written reference to a concrete AST target.

 Services¶

 The language-specific objects that hold parser, references, validation, workspace, and LSP providers.
+CoreServices covers the semantic layer; Services (the LSP variant) extends it with editor-facing providers.

 Document lifecycle¶